 When they reach the grass, Mick lets a squirming Fitz down to run toward his grandfather.
 Brogan Shaughnessy, Boss of the largest Irish mob in New York, is a more doting grandfather than he ever was as a dad.

-I reach the small group just in time to hear Diedre say, “Mickey, I have to admit that of all the places I expected to find you, having a family swim with your sweet wee boy and innocent young wife wasn’t one of them.
+I reach the small group just in time to hear Diedre say, “Micky, I have to admit that of all the places I expected to find you, having a family swim with your sweet wee boy and innocent young wife wasn’t one of them.
 How terribly domestic of you.”

 There’s so much to unpack in that statement.
 Not least of which is how she makes innocent sounds synonymous with stupid.
 And her emphasis on the word young makes it sound like Mick is twenty years older than me, not a mere eight.

 That’s not even a decade.
-Although that eight-year gap was intimidating to an 18-year-old bride, it’s six years on.
+Although that eight-year gap was intimidating to an 18-year-old bride, it’s seven years on.
 Our difference in ages hardly registers anymore.
 I’m a wife and a mother.
 Hardly innocent.

 Suddenly the buzz of conversation around me stops and I realize three sets of eyes are fixed on me expectantly.
 Fitz is staring in fascination at Dierdre Kelly, but she, my husband and my father are all looking at me.